Freedom of the Press 2017 Methodology

 - Are foreign journalists deported for reporting that challenges the authorities or other powerful interests?

 7. Are journalists, bloggers, or media outlets subject to extralegal intimidation or physical violence by state authorities or any other actor as a result of their reporting?
-(0–10 points)
+(0–10 points) [*Note: This question applies to conditions experienced by journalists, bloggers, or media outlets as a result of their work.
+See also note in B6.]

 - Are journalists or bloggers subject to murder, injury, harassment, threats, abduction, arbitrary arrest and illegal detention, or torture in retaliation for their professional activities?